Opinion: can the Land Registry face up to the digital challenge?

 The Land Registry recently said the coronavirus pandemic has highlighted the immediate need for an easy-to-use, modestly priced, remote and digitally secure way for conveyancers to identify the buyers and sellers of a property.

-Acknowledging that the conveyancing process doesn’t currently feel very ‘21st Century’, Deputy Chief Executive Mike Harlow recognised that current identity checking methods are inconvenient to both conveyancers and their clients and rely on the skill and attention to detail of individuals, which can be variable.
+Acknowledging that the conveyancing process doesn’t currently feel very ‘21st Century’, Deputy Chief Executive Mike Harlow recognised that current identity verification methods are inconvenient to both conveyancers and their clients and rely on the skill and attention to detail of individuals, which can be variable.
 This compares to technological means which are highly consistent and accurate.

 Working with the Law Society, Council for Licensed Conveyancers and Chartered Institute for Legal Executives, the Land Registry is finding ways to help the property market during the coronavirus crisis.